redhousestudio/redhousestudio.github.io/_projects/project2006-NanneAlbum02.md

 project_background_image: project2006-bg.png
 ---

+Second album of one of the most ambitious artists I have worked with.
+On this album he found a new ways of making his music adding electronica and samples to expand his sound.
+I added sound design and helped him make all the arrangements work together in the mix.

 <iframe src="https://open.spotify.com/embed/album/2wct9VSLjBIDWZJEgIxXWf" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-A few singles were released before the album:

-aefre was added to the Peaceful Piano Playlist and found millions of listeners:
+His song aefre was added to the Peaceful Piano Playlist and found millions of listeners.

-<iframe src="https://open.spotify.com/embed/track/2irbT1BSYaIEF44PlyKaoM" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://open.spotify.com/embed/track/7oPegpPKH4mHMVKbvjYr6n" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ---